 3rd Place: Pigeon’s Vaseline

-This is yet another item that I used for my daughter when she was a newborn.
-I used it for two months before I decided to wash her on my lap as recommended by a midwife, but I found it to be a great product during the time I did use it.
+This is yet another item that I used for my daughter when she was a newborn, although the pictured item is new and much cuter (and pricier).
+I used this design for two months before I decided to wash her on my lap as recommended by a midwife, but I found it to be a great product during the time I did use it.
 And I was able to resell it on Mercari!
-If you don’t have very much room in your house, this is great because it’s inflatable, so you can deflate it and store it if you want to keep it for Baby #2 or you want to take it with you somewhere.
+If you don’t have very much room in your house, this is great because it’s inflatable, so you can deflate it and store it if you want to keep it for Baby #2 or if you want to take it with you somewhere.

-What mothers in Japan like about Richell Baby Bath:
+What parents in Japan like about Richell Baby Bathtub:

-- Cushioning is soft so babies can move around and be safe
+- Cushioning is soft so babies can move around safely

 - Easy to carry